jorditg/jorditg.github.io/about.md

 "If you can't explain it simply, you don't understand it well enough."
 Albert Einstein

+"The best way to learn something is to teach it."
+Cédric Villani

 ### More Information

 A multi-dimensional being.
 A free-thinker.